huskeypm/herg/README.md

          1. input file: this is used to load all the trajectories and the calculation to carryout.
 Below is an example input file (3atp.in) used to calculate the dynamic cross correlations.

          trajin /data/jalenciks/P2X4.mg/wrap-trajectories/3atp-1.dcd 1 -1 50

          rms ../wrap-trajectories/3atp-1.pdb

          matrix correl @CA out 3atp-3mg.dat byres

-            Output is written to 3atp-3mg.dat
+        Note: Output is written to 3atp-3mg.dat

         2. shell script: this is used to execute the input file.
 Below is an example.